 HOW DO I MAKE PAYMENTS?

-The Company Establishment Note, the Capital Accumulation Tax, the registration fee to OAEE, and any other payments made to third parties or for acquiring copies and certifications concerning the company, are paid in cash; otherwise if the total amount exceeds 1,500€, payment may be made by bank cheque, or by bank deposit to the account of the Central Agency of G.C.R., in which case the bank deposit receipt must be produced.
+The Company Establishment Note and any other payments made to third parties or for acquiring copies and certifications concerning the company, are paid in cash; otherwise if the total amount exceeds 1,500€, payment may be made by bank cheque, or by bank deposit to the account of the Central Agency of G.C.R., in which case the bank deposit receipt must be produced.
 Otherwise, if applicable, payments may be made via web and/or phone banking, credit or debit card, or interbanking systems.

 WHEN DO I MAKE PAYMENTS?

 The Company Establishment Note is paid after the necessary documents have been submitted and checked, while the remaining amounts should be paid prior to registering the company at the G.C.R.

 WHICH BANK SHOULD I REFER TO FOR PAYMENTS?

 You may refer to any bank.
 Deposits are made to the bank account of the Central Agency of G.C.R. which is held at Piraeus Bank.
 (Account number: 5051052381-136, ΙΒΑΝ GR 19 0172 0510 0050 5105 2381 136)